margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 I believe and have found that playing music and participating in improv brings joy and helps to share stories.
 I also enjoy learning to paint, apprecating others' music, and appreciating others' paintings.
 I believe that all of mankind can express musicality.
 [2021]

 ## Relationship to Art ##
-* Learned about history through a song and learned about gender stereotyping through music that reminded me of listening to song lyrics to interpret deep things about relationships.
+* Learned about history through a song and learned about gender stereotyping through music that reminded me of listening to song lyrics to interpret deep things about relationships and literature.
-* Developed a heart for my favorite groups, The Wailin' Jennys, Ruth Moody, and The Riverside Group.
+* Developed a heart for my favorite groups, The Wailin' Jennys, Ruth Moody, The Riverside Group, and Corinne Bailey Rae.
 * Learned about light in the darkness through my own memories of seeing the light in the darkness.
 * Appreciate the artwork in office spaces.
 * Work on composing music and playing around.